TheShadowModsUK/MCRProjects/README.md

 - 🟦 [Procedure Projects](https://github.com/TheShadowModsUK/MCRProjects/discussions/categories/procedure-projects)

 # Disclaimer & License
-Please read the [disclaimer page](https://github.com/MCreator-Examples/Projects/blob/main/DISCLAIMER.md) before you download any workspace.
+This is not an official repository of PYLO or MCreator or any of the creators of the tuts or files and is maintained by TheShaodModsUK.
+These workspaces and project files are designed for the versions of MCreator that they were made on and may not work in newer/older versions of the software.

-You can find use rights on the [license page](https://github.com/MCreator-Examples/Projects/blob/main/License.md) that covers all downloads and their files.
+Me, MCreator or the creators is not liable for anything that happens after the files are downloaded.
+All files do not contain any virus upon uploading them to their pages, any third-party sites that distribute the files should be used with caution.

 # Tutorial Suggestions
-You can share your suggestions here on the [Feedback repository](https://github.com/MCreator-Examples/Feedback).
+You can share your suggestions here on the [Feedback repository](https://github.com/TheShadowModsUK/Feedback).

 # News & Updates
 ## November 26th, 2024 - Created this unoffical fork.